ITINERARIES Into the Wild—The Shiretoko Peninsula Unspoiled nature awaits

 A busy information hub filled with pamphlets and guides to help you find your way around Shiretoko , this is the place to visit first to receive information on local weather and traffic conditions.
 Outdoor goods as well as original Shiretoko-themed goods are sold here.

 See a 200-meter-high cliff, strange-shaped rocks and sea caves, various waterfalls that pour into the ocean, and a view of the Shiretoko Peninsula that cannot be seen from land.
 Depending on the season, you can see brown bears going after salmon and schools of dolphins swimming freely in the vast waters.
-Runs from late April to about mid-October.
+Runs from late April to about late-October.

 Experience the great outdoors on the Shiretoko Peninsula.
 Beginners are welcome to participate as many of the following programs include guides with specialized knowledge.